Skip to content

 The rules of calculation set forward in the Regulation on the Travel Insurance fund are meant for calculating security amounts in normal operating conditions.

-If the working capital ratio and/or the equity ratio are below the above limits a surcharge is added to the calculated security amount.
-Travel agencies with annual turnover subject to package travel security below 20 million ISK in the year the package travel security is based on are excempt from surcharge on the security based on financial standing.
+According to the 2024 criteria, travel agencies with a working capital ratio below 1,2 and/or equity ratio below 5% are subject to surcharge on the security amount.
+Travel agencies with annual turnover subject to package travel security below 20 million ISK in the year the package travel security is based on are exempt from surcharge on the security based on financial standing.

 The criteria are applied in three ways: